isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

    ``-i`` is incompatible with the following options: ``-1``, ``-d``, ``-D``, ``-E``, ``-S``, ``-I`` and ``-F``.
 In addition, it cannot be used with multiple instances of ``-O``, ``-T`` and ``-X``.

+``-J remote-address-list-file``
+    Text file that include multiple addresses.
+If provided perfdhcp will choose randomly one of addresses for each exchange.
+This is used to generate traffic from multiple subnets.
+Designed to test shared-networks.
+While testing kea v4 it should be started with KEA_TEST_SEND_RESPONSES_TO_SOURCE=ENABLE
+    env variable otherwise perfdhcp will not be able to receive responses.

 ``-l local-addr|interface``
    For DHCPv4 operation, specifies the local hostname/address to use when